JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 p12 p13 p14 p15
 ```

-Our input picture with a center white is the base for `w0` to `w15`:
+The matrix for this is all pixels in a row [p0, p1, .. p15]

+Use a 0 for black and a 1 for white to represent a picture with a white center in `p0` to `p15`:

 ```
 0 0 0 0